cday97/plant-book/src/appetizers-&-snacks/salsa-dip.md

 - 1/4 tsp oregano flakes
 - dash of cumin
 - dash of chili powder
-- 1 jalepeno pepper (1 jalapeno pepper)
+- 1 jalepeno pepper

 +++ 2x

-- 2 can of tomatoes (30 oz)
+- 2 can of tomatoes (60 oz)
 - 2 can of mexican tomatoes (tomatoes with green chiles) (15 oz)
 - 2 bunch of green onions (ends cut off)
 - 2 bunch of cilantro (ends cut off)